Aryan09092001/Predictive_Modeling_for_Cancer_Risk_Assessment_Using_ML/README.md

 Used **Optuna** with the TPE sampler to search the hyperparameter space, optimizing macro-F1 score and High-class recall through cross-validation.

 ### 6. Deployment
-Built an interactive **Streamlit web app** with manual input and batch CSV prediction modes, including visualizations (gauge charts, probability bars, pie charts).
+Built an interactive **Streamlit web app** with manual input and batch CSV prediction modes, with visualizations like gauge charts, probability bars, and pie charts.

 ---